 A guide to sowing seeds

-Growing from seed is both the cheapest and most rewarding way grow your own – all it takes is a little patience!
+Growing from seed is both the cheapest and most rewarding way to grow your own – all it takes is a little patience.
+And, with prices constantly on the rise, there’s no better time to give it a grow!

-Whether sowing into seed trays and propagators, or directly into the ground, have a go yourself this year and see what you can grow – you might surprise yourself!
+Whether sowing into seed trays and propagators, or directly into the ground, have a go yourself this year and see what you can achieve – you might surprise yourself!

 Here are 8 basic steps to sowing seeds!